FARI-brussels/demo-fari-tic-tac-toe-backend/README.md

 # Tic-Tac-Toe Robotic Arm Backend

 This project provides a backend for a robotic arm that plays Tic-Tac-Toe.
-The backend receives commands to draw the grid or to play a move from the frontend, as well as a photo of the current grid when the play order is given.
+The backend receives commands to draw the grid or to play a move from the frontend, as well as a base64 encoded photo of the current grid when the play order is given.

 ## Installation